thousandbrainsproject/tbp.monty/rfcs/0000_project_typing_guidelines.md

 SafeString = NewType("SafeString", str)

 def render_with_content(template: SafeString, content: SafeString):
-    # This isn't the best way to do this but it's an example
+    # This isn't the best way to do this, but it's an example
     return format(template, content)

 def sanitize_string(s: UnsafeString) -> SafeString: